adam-zhang-lcps/papers/oscillation-modeling.typ

 Simple harmonic motion refers to an oscillatory motion in which the force returning the system to equilibrium---the "restoring" force---is directly proportional to the displacement of the system from said equilibrium.
 In this case, by Newton's 2nd Law of motion, the acceleration is directly proportional to the displacement from equilibrium @MoebsEtAl2016UniversityPhysics.

 A quintessential example of simple harmonic motion, and the one investigated in this experiment, is the oscillation of an ideal spring with a weight attached.
-At displacements small relative to the length of the spring, ideal springs obey Hooke's Law (@hookes-law), which states that the restoring force exerted by a spring is directly proportional to the spring's displacement from equilibrium @Dourmashkin2016HookesLaw.
+At displacements small relative to the length of the spring, ideal springs obey Hooke's Law (@hookes-law), which states that the restoring force exerted by a spring is directly proportional to the spring's displacement from equilibrium; the proportionality constant is known as the "spring constant", and relates to the stiffness of the spring @Dourmashkin2016HookesLaw.

 $ F_s = -k x $ <hookes-law>